att-innovate/firework/README.md

 ![alt text](resources/images/gdb-2.png)

 Uh-oh, we don't see any `.debug_*` sections in the output!
 That's ok, luckily it's an easy fix.
-Let's compile another version that contains debugging symbols and name it `add_person_dbg`.
+Let's compile another version with debugging symbols and name it `add_person_dbg`.

 ```
 export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig